Benjamin144/Include-Me/README.md

     * [Acknowledgments](#acknowledgements)

-## Introduction - Intro
+## Introduction
-Welcome to Include:me.
-This is a web application that enables the user to view and review books that they would personally recommend to other book readers
-The application is customisable where the user can add book titles to the platform, search for titles and ideally be alerted to new titles.
-The purpose of the Include:me is to raise the awareness of the users, authors and publishers interest in their particular genres.

-## Conclusion

 This is a book review and recommendation site.
+The web application enables the user to view and review books that they would personally recommend to other book readers.

 ## The learning outcomes
-To use JavaScript and jQuery, both to manipulate the DOM and to.......cusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas molestias excepturi
+Used Jinja for writing less code.
+MongoDb to create a database of information and Heroku to deploy the site.

 ## Future Development - Features
-Tech Stack: MySQL - MVC application
-Make the site secure - by using Log in - Admin/User securtity development with Werzeug definitions.
+Make the site secure - by using Log in - Admin/User securtity.

 ## Current Issues

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus felis leo, egestas sit amet libero vel, porttitor varius ex.  **resolved**
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus felis leo, egestas sit amet libero vel, porttitor varius ex.  **resolved**
+Search functions on home page before logging in throws error 'pymongo.errors.OperationFailure' Edit function broken

 ## Demo